Garage Extension Cost

 This will depend on the skills and experience of the tradesman.

-Generally, this will only take two days to complete the concrete work for a single standard-sized garage.
+Generally, this will only take 2 days to complete the concrete work for a single standard-sized garage.
 This can increase to up to 6 days if a driveway extension is also planned in concrete.

 Bricklayer